Cuban-American History Tour

 When Clay began planning trips to Cuba with Wayne Fairchild, he insisted on three things.
 He wanted to see where the Castro revolution began and where Castro is buried.
 He wanted to see Ernest Hemingway’s villa Finca Vigia, preserved untouched since he left on June 25, 1960.
 And he wanted to go the Bay of Pigs.
 Then Wayne discovered a Bay of Pigs Museum in Miami that gives voice to the expats who wish the revolution had succeeded and still have fading dreams of going back someday.
 So before leaving Miami for Santiago de Cuba, we visit the Bay of Pigs Museum in Little Havana.
 The old men of the museum are gentle and charming and proud and a little dreamy.
 It’s so important to see that perspective (which, by the way, is the dominant American view) before we arrive in Cuba and experience the Bay of Pigs from a Cuban viewpoint as an imperial episode in their history.

-From Miami we fly to Cuba’s “Second City,” Santiago de Cuba.
+From Miami we fly to Holguin, Cuba.
+From there we’ll head for Santiago de Cuba, the nation’s “Second City,” stopping along the way to visit the Castro family ranch.
 We will visit the site of the Battle of Las Guasimas, where Theodore Roosevelt and the Rough Riders saw their first action of the Spanish-American War, then travel to San Juan Hill, where Roosevelt famously overrode orders and led a successful charge that led to U.S. victory.
 We’ll see the pouch-shaped Caribbean bay outside of Santiago where the U.S. Navy pummeled the vaunted Spanish fleet, leading to Spain’s ultimate surrender.

 Then we’ll take a few days to travel through the heart of the island towards Havana, Cuba’s capital city, with a stop at Bay of Pigs to explore the site of perhaps the biggest near-disaster in American history — and to take advantage of the world-class swimming and snorkeling there.